Vision to Goal Setting

-Students will thrive in an inspiriting academic environment that honors the interplay of all subject areas including the fine arts.
+Students will thrive in an inspiriting academic environment that honours the interplay of all subject areas including the fine arts.

 Planning & Implementation

 What is our Action Plan?

 At Montroyal we engage in a continuous process of planning and implementation.
 For example, our staff uses time in September to plan the shared professional development activities to support successful learning and teaching in the classroom.
 Professional Development activities are guided by our goals in inclusion, academics and social/emotional learning.
 Teachers make use of classroom assessments and ongoing monitoring of learning and engagement to develop and refine upcoming lessons.

 Strategy: Adoption of School Motto “Everyone Belongs” to create a shared understanding of our overriding goal.
 This is coupled with differentiated learning activities for the all learners, age appropriate SOGI curriculum and weaving in indigenous content and awareness across the K-7 spectrum.

 Strategy: To support learners with a diversity of needs, we target professional development activities for our staff with resources to better help us understand what adaptations and teaching techniques are needed to give students the best chance of success.

 Strategy: Guided Reading Program for all students in grades one to three.
 This small group setting targets specific literacy skills and creates powerful growth amongst all readers for decoding, comprehension, and fluency.

 Strategy: Honor and Promote Fine Arts.
 All students in the school participate in major musical theatre productions.
 Students develop confidence, leadership, focus and showcase learning in front of our most important audience, our parents.